louisedungca/stock-trading-app/README.md

 - [x] User Story #6: As a Trader, I want to have a My Portfolio page to see all my stocks
 - [x] User Story #7: As a Trader, I want to have a Transaction page to see and monitor all the transactions made by buying and selling stocks
 - [x] User Story #8: As a Trader, I want to sell my stocks to gain money.

+## Contributing
+Contributions are welcome!
+Please fork this repository and submit a pull request with your changes.
+Make sure to follow the existing code style and write tests for any new functionality.

+## License
+This project is licensed under the [MIT License](LICENSE).